THE CASH RAILWAY WEBSITE

 DOVER.
 Co-op, Cherry Tree Avenue, Buckland.
 "I can well remember the store with the cashier up in a little cabin with the overhead money containers shooting acros the shop on wires."
 Harman, Joe.
 My Dover.
 (Dover: Riverdale Pubs, 2001), p.113

 ERITH.
-Mitchells.
+Hadley Mitchells, Pier Road/High Street.
 "Mitchells had one central till and when goods were purchased at a particular counter the bill and the money was sent to the central point by an overhead cable system, The change came back by the same route."
 Trevor King's website and 'March51' in posting to Charlton Life forum, Feb.
 2010

 FAVERSHAM.
 Childs (drapers), 12-15 Court Street.
 Rapid Wire system.
 Parts now on display at Fleur de Lis Heritage Museum.
 Closed in 1971.
 Some photographs in Peter Stevens "Child of Court Street" Faversham Papers No. 76, 2001.
 "An Edwardian atmosphere, and even the overhead wire system taking cash and bills from the various departments to a central cash desk remains today."
 Faversham Times, 6 Oct.
 1971, p.1